A tensor decomposition algorithm for large ODEs with conservation laws: Introduction

-Another problem reported for tDMRG (it takes place for the techniques in \cite{DKhOs-parabolic1-2012,olub-ksl-2013} as well) is the corruption of system invariants.
-Even if the storage remains bounded during the dynamics, the magnitude of the error may rise.
-Though we may be satisfied with the resulting approximation of the whole solution, it is worth sometimes to preserve a linear or quadratic function of the solution exactly (see e.g. a remark in \cite{sdwk-nmr-2014}).
-In this paper we address this issue for linear functions and the second norm of the solution by including the vectors, defining the invariants, into the AMEn enrichment scheme.
+As an alternative approach, we consider time as an extra variable and solve a global system for many time steps simultaneously \cite{PeterSchwab-parabolic-2004,DKhOs-parabolic1-2012,kazeev-hp-dg-time-2012}.
+Having several time steps allows to estimate the time discretization error and adapt the time grid accordingly.
+However, the global state-time system is non-symmetric and requires a reliable solution algorithm in the tensor format.
+We use an extension of DMRG, the so-called \emph{Alternating Minimal Energy} (AMEn) method \cite{ds-amen-2014}.
+It augments the tensor format of the solution by the tensor format of the global residual.
+This improves the convergence and allows to adapt the tensor format storage up to a desired accuracy tolerance.

+The residual is not the only quantity we can enrich the solution with.
+The approximation error of the tensor decomposition is distributed evenly in all components of the solution.
+However, it might be beneficial to compute some parts of the solution with a higher accuracy.
+For example, the exact ODE may possess certain \emph{conservation laws} (e.g. phase \cite{sdwk-nmr-2014} or normalization), which are worth to be preserved in a numerical scheme.
+We show that the basis vectors of the co-kernel of the ODE matrix can be inserted into the TT representation of the solution in addition to the residual.
+This allows to preserve the corresponding linear invariants.
+The second norm of the solution can then be corrected by rescaling.

-In the next section we formulate the ODE problem, investigate its properties related to the first- and the second-order invariants, show the Galerkin model reduction concept and how the invariants may be preserved in the reduced system, and suggest the spectral discretization in time.
-Section \ref{sec:tensor} gives a brief introduction to tensor product formats and methods, and finally, the new tAMEn algorithm (the name is motivated by tDMRG) is proposed and discussed.
-Section 4 demonstrates supporting numerical examples, and Section 5 contains concluding remarks.
+The paper is structured as follows.
+In the next section we formulate the ODE problem, investigate its properties related to the first- and the second-order invariants, show the Galerkin model reduction concept and how the invariants can be preserved in the reduced system, and suggest an adaptive linear discretization in time.
+Section \ref{sec:tensor} starts with a brief introduction to tensor product formats and methods and presents the new tAMEn algorithm (the name is motivated by tDMRG).
+Section 4 demonstrates supporting numerical examples, followed by the conclusion in Section 5.